jaked332/jaked332.github.io/essays/Smart-Questions.md

 ## Is there such thing as a stupid question?

-## Excel Datavalidation list if record satisfies the condition
+## Excel Data validation list if record satisfies the condition